1843 Grand National

 The 1843 Grand Liverpool Steeplechase was the fifth official annual running of a handicap steeplechase, later to become known as the Grand National Steeplechase handicap horse race which took place at Aintree Racecourse near Liverpool on Wednesday 1 March 1843 and attracted a field of 16 runners.

 Although recorded by the press at the time as the eighth running of the Grand Liverpool, which was renamed the Grand National in 1847, the first three runnings were poorly organised affairs and are not currently officially recognised.

 This year the race was run as a handicap, with horses weighted according to their ability.
 In previous years they had all carried the same amount.
 The National has remained a handicap ever since.

+Sixteen horses went to post for the race with nine of the riders making their Grand National debut, while Jem Mason and Tom Olliver were the only riders to have taken part every year since 1839.
+Along with Bartholomew Bretherton the trio equalled Allen McDonough and Horatio Powell's record of taking part in the feature race at five Aintree Spring meetings.
+All three riders had won the race, leaving Whitworth, Oldacre and Moore as the only riders, with previous experience, not to have previously won the race.

 The course

 The course was described by the reporter of the Liverpool Mercury as follows.

-Start - Just beyond the Melling Road.
+Start – Just beyond the Melling Road.

-Fences 1-4 [16-19 on the second circuit] - described as good fences on the run down to Becher's Brook.
+Fences 1-4 [16-19 on the second circuit] – described as good fences on the run down to Becher's Brook.

-Fence 5 [20] - Becher's Brook.
+Fence 5 [20] – Becher's Brook.
 Although at this time it did not carry the name and was merely described as the brook where the captain had fallen four years earlier.

-Fences 6, 7 & 8 [21, 22 & 23] - Fences situated across three fields inclined to the left that took the runners towards the Canal side.
+Fences 6, 7 & 8 [21, 22 & 23] – Fences situated across three fields inclined to the left that took the runners towards the Canal side.
 There is no mention at this time of there being a Canal turn.

-Fence 9 [24] - A large water jump, which was probably the modern Valentine's Brook.
+Fence 9 [24] – A large water jump, which was probably the modern Valentine's Brook.

-Fences 10, 11 & 12 [25, 26 & 27] - These fences were not described except to say the runner crossed three fields, the third of which was of grass before reaching the Anchor Bridge crossing and running into the training ground, which was the wide extreme of the modern race course proper.
+Fences 10, 11 & 12 [25, 26 & 27] – These fences were not described except to say the runner crossed three fields, the third of which was of grass before reaching the Anchor Bridge crossing and running into the training ground, which was the wide extreme of the modern race course proper.

-Fence 13 - A wall by the distance chair, reintroduced this year at the request of Irish competitors and supporters used to such obstacles in Ireland.
+Fence 13 – A wall by the distance chair, reintroduced this year at the request of Irish competitors and supporters used to such obstacles in Ireland.

-Fence 14 - An artificial brook, the modern water jump, which this year was widened and was described as being thirteen feet wide with a rail.
+Fence 14 – An artificial brook, the modern water jump, which this year was widened and was described as being thirteen feet wide with a rail.

-Fence 15 - A bank, which took the runners back over into the Melling Road to start the second circuit.
+Fence 15 – A bank, which took the runners back over into the Melling Road to start the second circuit.

-Fence 28 - A hurdle situated on the run in beside the wall.
+Fence 28 – A hurdle situated on the run in beside the wall.
 On the second circuit the runners turned onto the race course at an earlier point, not running onto the training ground as on the first circuit.